-Two weeks ago I shared a bit about what temperament is and how it differs from personality.
+In my last post, I shared a bit about what temperament is and how it differs from personality.
 This week I want to give you a bit more history and introduce the commonly agreed upon temperament traits.
-Because what good does it do you to know that temperament is a thing if you don’t know what traits make up a person’s temperament?
+Because what good does it do you to know that temperament is a thing if you don’t really understand how it works?

 Is Highly Sensitive a Temperament Type or a Trait?